conone1103-cell/piglet-public/README.md

-Of course.
-Here is the updated `README.md` that includes the project's current status and goals.
+Of course, here is the updated `README.md` reflecting the new details about the development process for Question 3.

 -----